- Do not blow on what you just soldered, this can harden the joint.

 - cold contracts all dimensions and heat expands all dimensions in metal. you can engineer a hold to break even, but never to reverse this rule.

 - Dry-ice on the inner and heat on the outer, can help you remove pins, bolts, and barrels.
 Otherwise heat to loosen, freeze to install.
+For Steel, it is .001" of change, for every 1" of diameter, for every 100F.

 - Set new threads by backing off and re-tightening.